fahadsaleemfd/blueEconomy/src/pages/posts/bechallenge/bechallenge.md

       small and isolated pieces of code called “components”. *React* has a few different kinds of components, but we'll start with *React*.Component
       subclasses: class ShoppingList extends"
+  - title: Node
+    description: "*React* is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+It lets you compose complex UIs from small and isolated pieces of code called “components”. *React* has a few different kinds of components, but we'll start with *React*.Component
+      subclasses: class ShoppingList extends"
 ---